Are You Looking For A Northumberland Wedding Photographer?

 Despite feeling like your very own secluded oasis, The Parlour, located on Blagdon Estate is conveniently situated a mere 10 minutes from Newcastle.
 Once a smithy, this renovated building can only be described as rustic, charming, and shabby-chic.
 The Willow Room, where ceremonies are held and the food is served, holds a maximum of 90 daytime guests and 175 evening guests.
 Though accommodation is not available at the Parlour, you can stay nearby at Shotton Grange, a 200-year-old Georgian home.
 Please note, this is self-catered and requires a minimum of two nights.

-Located in the historic market town of Alnwick in the North-East of England, The Plough, as a former coaching inn, is a wonderful display of 1896 Georgian architecture restored excellently with a contemporary flair.
+The Plough is located in the historic market town of Alnwick in the North-East of England.
+As a former coaching inn, is a wonderful display of 1896 Georgian architecture restored excellently with a contemporary flair.
 To celebrate your big day, you can choose from either Restaurant Amelie (licensed for 35 guests for a civil ceremony and dining) or The Coach House (licensed for 85 for the ceremony and 110 for the wedding breakfast).
 There are also 7 boutique and individually designed bedrooms available for you and your guests, including a sanctuary-like bridal suite for pre-wedding celebrations and post-wedding glee.

 Located in the historic market town of Alnwick, The White Swan Hotel is a 300-year-old Coaching Inn and comes with its own piece of fascinating history.
 The magnificent Olympic Suite includes a license for ceremonies with up to 140 guests and caters for up to 180 people at your evening function.
 Why is it called The Olympic?
 Well, the Titanic’s sister ship was called the RMS Olympic.
 Though more successful than the Titanic, it was uneconomical and eventually scrapped in 1937.
 Before it was dismantled completely, many of the artworks and fittings were auctioned off.
 The Swan’s owner bought the Olympics’ dining room and transported it back to the hotel and reconstructed it within.
 What a quirky and unique venue!
 Once the night’s festivities have ended, The White Swan offers 56 bedrooms for guests to choose from.